Austin, TX 78756

 He joined Austin Heart in 2008 specializing in Interventional Cardiology, Peripheral Vascular Intervention, PFO/ASD closure, Carotid Stenting, Structural Heart Intervention, such as mitral and pulmonic valvuloplasty, and the Transcatheter Aortic Valve Replacement (TAVR).
 Partnering with interventional cardiologist, Dr. Frank Zidar, and Cardiovascular and Thoracic Surgeons Drs.
 Stephen Dewan and Faraz Kerendi, they established the first Heart Valve Clinic in Central Texas located at the Heart Hospital of Austin, utilizing a new treatment in valve replacement, called TAVR.
 By collaboratively combining the skills and knowledge of both cardiovascular surgeons and interventional cardiologists, patients with valve disease now have a new treatment option.

 Dr. Karha is board certified in internal medicine, interventional cardiology, and cardiovascular medicine.
 He is board certified in the interpretation of non-invasive vascular studies (RPVI) and certified in nuclear cardiology by the Certification Board of Nuclear Cardiology.
-He serves as Medical Director of the Heart Valve Clinic.
-Dr. Karha also serves as an Austin Heart CME committee member.
+Dr. Karha also serves as an Austin Heart Med Exec committee member.

 He and his wife have 3 children, 2 girls and a boy.
 When Dr. Karha is not providing care to his patients, he is enjoying sports and time with his family.